Aged cheese. Discover the land of Parmigiano, the world’s most fascinating cheese

 Northern Italy, renowned for its rich culinary traditions, is home of the finest cheese in the world.
 Parma is one of the three Italian cities (together with Alba and Bergamo) that received the UNESCO honor title of “City of Gastronomy”.
-It is a must-visit destination for travelers with a culinary passion.
+It is one of the best places to visit in Italy for travelers with a culinary passion.
 Being a neighbor of Modena, two towns together create a perfect day trip from famous nearby cities, including Milan & Florence.

 The Craft of Parmigiano Aged Cheese Production